 What is ranked and how do I access it?

-When a player first plays ranked, they will be put into one of 10 placement games to determine their initial rank.
+When a player first plays ranked, they will be put into one of 10 placement games to determine their initial rank, just like at the beginning of every new ranked season.
 The more games you win during your placement, the better chances you have of starting in a rank like Silver or Gold.

 You’ll start your placement games with a rank and will be able to see your provisional rank go up as you win your placement matches, which will give you an idea of where you’ll end once you finish all 10 games.
-You’ll also be able to see your LP gains during placements, which is new to ranked entirely.
+You’ll also be able to see your LP gains during placements.

 By continuously winning games, a player can keep advancing up the ranked ladder.